washingtonsteven/swash-world-building/Substrate Saga/Floating Archipelago.md

   - world-building/location
 ---
 # Floating Archipelago
 A series of floating rocks in the Asteroid Field where Thonics live.
-The center of it is a massive asteroid that holds the center of [[The City]].
+The center of it is a massive asteroid that holds the center of [[Themis]].

 ---
 [[Trapped God]]